Sakibur-Karim/Laptop-Deals-API/README.md

-# Latest Laptop Deals API
+# Latest-Laptop-Deals-API

+This is an API I made out of curiosity, as I love (gaming) laptops and even browsing for them makes me happy.
+I deployed the program using Heroku and then publicly hosted at RapidAPI.com.

-Check out the API in action at RapidAPI.com! https://rapidapi.com/Sakibur-Karim/api/latest-laptop-deals/
+Link to API at RapidAPI.com: https://rapidapi.com/Sakibur-Karim/api/latest-laptop-deals/

+## Tools & Technologies

+- JavaScript
+- Node.js
+- Express.js
+- Axios.js
+- Cheerio.js
+- Heroku
+- RapidAPI
+- Git/GitHub

+## What is it and how it works:

-This is an API which will extract laptop deals currently available around the internet (via Reddit).
+This API will extract laptop deals currently available around the internet (via Reddit).
+It scrapes the html links and extracts the links using Cheerio.js.
 Whether you are looking for a general use laptop, productivity or gaming laptop, this API can save you hundreds of dollars and help you find your next favorite laptop!